unum-cloud/ucall/README.md

 - The "throughput" column reports the number of Requests Per Second when querying the same server application from multiple client processes running on the same machine.

 > ¹ FastAPI couldn't process concurrent requests with WebSockets.

+> ² We tried generating a C++ backend with gRPC, but it's numbers, suspiciously, weren't better.
+There is also an async gRPC option, that wasn't tried.

 </details>